-In 1998 the National Nursing Competency Project information document and the RNABC "Competencies required of the new graduate" (RNABC 1998) list the following legal and ethical responsibilities of the nurse.
+In 1998 the National Nursing Competency Project information document and the RNABC "Competencies required of the new graduate" (RNABC 2000) list the following legal and ethical responsibilities of the nurse.
 We will be addressing some of these competencies in the readings and situations under legal and ethical responsibilities.
-To address these competencies we will use the RNABC standards for nursing practice, the code of ethics the role of the nurse and the use of RN and LGN title.
+To address these competencies we will use the RNABC standards for nursing practice, the code of ethics, the role of the nurse, the use of RN and LGN title and any other relevant documents.